 Svante's father Markus explains on Facebook how you can support Svante's fundraising by becoming a sponsor of the challenge.
 If you want to support Svante with a single sum, you can swish to 900 92 83 and mark your payment with "Svante".

-Two years ago, Helena and Tessan walked 100 000 steps for the first time.
-They were convinced they wanted to do it again, and now it's time!
-On Friday, May 19, they will walk 100 000 steps in 24 hours.
-As part of the challenge, they have started their own fundraising for Erikshjälpen, raising money to support children's right to safety and protection.
+Two years ago, Helena and Tessan walked 100,000 steps for the first time.
+They were determined to do it again, and now the time has come!
+On Friday, May 19, they will walk 100,000 steps in 24 hours.
+As part of the challenge, they’ve started a fundraiser Erikshjälpen, where they’re raising money to support children’s right to safety and protection.

-The idea of starting their own fundraising for Erikshjälpen came from two friends, Helena and Tessan, who wanted to take on the challenge of walking 100,000 steps in 24 hours again after two years since they last did it.
+The idea to start a fundraiser Erikshjälpen came about because two friends, Helena and Tessan, wanted to take on the challenge of walking 100,000 steps in 24 hours again, two years after they last did it.

 -"We did it, and it's the hardest and most fun thing we've ever done! says Tessan.